loup-v/beacons/README.md

   ),
   inBackground: false, // continue the ranging operation in background or not, see below ).listen((result) {
-  // result contains a list of beacons, that can be empty if no matching beacons were found in range }
+  // result contains a list of beacons
+  // list can be empty if no matching beacons were found in range }
 ```